 The tongue has lots of small spots on it for taste and sensation.
-They are not usually very noticeable.
-If spots are an unusual color, cause irritation, or other symptoms accompany them, they can be the sign of a health problem.
+If spots are an unusual color or cause irritation, they may indicate an infection, past injury, or other condition.

 In this article, we look at what healthy spots on the tongue do, and the causes of unusual spots.
 We also cover diagnosis, treatment, and prevention tips.